By Luis Torres, Staff Writer

 According to Jenna Fryer’s AP article, one of the main pivotal factors into the team’s lack of success came down to improper painting.

 Yes, the traditional “papaya orange” was essential to McLaren over preparing the car for x-amount of hours.
-I’m not joking.
+No joke.

 A team that had a lot to prove after bringing an Indy car at Indianapolis Motor Speedway without the sport’s powerhouse, Andretti Autosport, helping them out.
 Time time around, Carlin was McLaren’s alliance and coincidentally, the other two drivers who failed to qualify, were Carlin’s Patricio O’Ward and Max Chilton.